neumatho/NostalgicPlayer/README.md

 You can find an installation package on Microsoft Store, just search after NostalgicPlayer.

+# License

+NostalgicPlayer is licensed under the <a href="https://github.com/neumatho/NostalgicPlayer/blob/main/LICENSE">Apache-2.0 License</a>.
+The MikMod player and converter are licensed under <a href="http://www.gnu.org/licenses/lgpl-3.0.html">GNU Lesser General Public License</a>.

 # Structure

 The player is structured, so it is easy to create your own user interface around the logic.
 All the main logic is in the *NostalgicPlayerLibrary* and *NostalgicPlayerKit*.
 The later is used by the agents to communicate with the player.